danomatika/robotcowboy/README.markdown

 Note, you will need:

+* git, source control system used to checkout code form github
 * checkinstall, a Linux application used to build the Debian packages
 * the individual libs required to build rc-visual & rc-unitd (see their readmes)